Monday, October 13, 2025

 James was concerned that the apparent symmetry of this result is contrary to his intuition that the general case is far from symmetric.
 However this intuition of asymmetry is backed up by the following special case where we have....

-From this diagram we see that B=>A (i.e. B logically implies A).
+From this diagram we see that B=>A (i.e. B implies A with certainty).
 But clearly given A the probability of B, depending the relatives sizes of the two sets A and B, may be quite low.
 This may be the kind of asymmetry that James is thinking of.

 Sunday, May 04, 2025